zmartbag/vue-ssr-tools/README.md

 });
 ```

-test it out bu running it from the console: `node --experimental-modules index.js`
+test it out by running it from the console: `node index.js` (or for node 8-12: `node --experimental-modules index.js`)

 ### 2. Client side hydration